hisubram/mobilefoundation/index.md

 You can follow the [Quick Start tutorials ![External link icon](../../icons/launch-glyph.svg "Quick Start tutorials")](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/quick-start/){: new_window} to work with more sample applications and to explore the working of {{site.data.keyword.mobilefoundation_short}}.

-Quick Start has tutorials explaining the working of {{site.data.keyword.mobilefoundation_short}} for  iOS, Android, Web, Cordova, Windows, React Native, Ionic, and Xamarin apps.
+Quick Start has tutorials that explains the working of {{site.data.keyword.mobilefoundation_short}} for  iOS, Android, Web, Cordova, Windows, React Native, Ionic, and Xamarin apps.